jasieqb/linux_audio_controller/README.md

 # linux_audio
-Linux audio framework from deej
+deej for linux in Python